Professional Activities |

 - Recent conference committees

-- Student Scholarship Chair and Student Volunteer Coordinator, 2016 Conference on Empirical Methods in NLP (EMNLP 2016)
+- Student Scholarship Chair and Student Volunteer Coordinator, EMNLP 2016

 - Workshop co-organizer